MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/base-scheduling-schema.md

 # Infrastructure Schedule Schema

-This document is machine-translated.
-If you have the ability, please refer to the Chinese version.
+This document is primarily machine-translated.
+If you have the ability, please take a look at the Chinese version.
 We would greatly appreciate any errors or suggestions for improvement.

 Usage and Field Description for `resource/custom_infrast/*.json` files

 ::: tip
-As JSON format does not support comments, please remove the comments when using the examples below.
+As the JSON format does not support comments, please remove them when using the examples below.
 :::

 [Visual Schedule Generation Tool](https://ark.yituliu.cn/tools/schedule)